-- Graduate applicants must show that they will have earned at least 23 graduate credits by the end of the fall 2017 semester.
+- Graduate applicants must show that they will have earned at least 23 graduate credits by the end of the current fall semester.

-- Your transcript must indicate that your UMBC cumulative grade point average is 3.20 or higher.
+- Your transcript must indicate that your current UMBC cumulative grade point average is 3.20 or higher.

 - You must have a current FAFSA form on file with the UMBC Office of Financial Aid, or provide written documentation on the application explaining why you have not filed a FAFSA form.